-Powdery mildews are caused by over 1,000 species of fungi that affect most landscape plants.
-Most grow only on the upper leaf surface and stems of plants, and do not invade the leaf tissue of the host plant.
-In most cases, powdery mildew is not a serious problem and prompt recognition and control can prevent severe damage to plants.
+Powdery mildews are caused by over 1,000 species of fungi that affect a wide variety of landscape plants.
+Most of these diseases grow only on the upper leaf surface and stems of plants, and do not invade the leaf tissue of the host plant.
+In most cases, powdery mildew is not a serious problem and prompt recognition and management can prevent severe damage to plants.

-Some of the more susceptible trees and shrubs to exhibit powdery mildew symptoms include alder (Alnus), azalea (Rhododendron), birch (Betula), bittersweet (Celastrus), catalpa (Catalpa), a few crabapple cultivars (Malus), dogwood (Cornus), elm (Ulmus), euonymus (Euonymus), holly (Ilex), lilac (Syringa), magnolia (Magnolia), oak (Quercus), privet (Ligustrum), and viburnum (Viburnum).
-Powdery mildews are also common on certain herbaceous plants, such as chrysanthemums, dahlias, delphiniums, phlox, snapdragons, and zinnas.
+Some of the more susceptible trees and shrubs to exhibit powdery mildew symptoms include apple and crabapple (Malus), some cultivars of ninebark (Physocarpus), elm (Ulmus), rose (Rosa) and lilac (Syringa).
+Powdery mildews are also common on certain herbaceous plants, such as beebalm, phlox, and zinnias.